Sienci-Labs/Resources/superlongboard/slb-manual.md

 #### Ethernet on Windows

 1. To start, connect to your CNC over USB to note down the EEPROM values set for the IP address and Netmask (302 and 304).
-The defaults should be IP:192.168.5.1 and Netmask:255.255.255.0 with the IP mode set to 'static'.
+The defaults should be IP: `192.168.5.1` and Netmask: `255.255.255.0` with the IP mode set to `static`.
 ![](/_images/_superlongboard/_manual/slb_ma_p13_IPMode.jpg){.aligncenter .size-full .nar}

 1. Once confirmed, you can unplug your USB and connect the Ethernet cable directly from your PC to your board.
 If you look where you plugged the Ethernet cable into the SLBs port from the outside, you should see a green light on and a flickering yellow light.